abdreams/CompetitiveProgramming/README.md

-To use real data and route it correctly, we need to remove the sample data and fetch real data based on the portfolio id.
-Here’s how you can refactor the `PortfolioDetail` component to achieve this:
+To resolve the errors in your component, let's make the following adjustments:

-1. **Remove Sample Data**: Eliminate the hardcoded sample data.
+1. **Correctly Manage Fetch Data**: Ensure the API fetch call correctly retrieves data.
-2. **Fetch Real Data**: Use the `useEffect` hook to fetch data from the API based on the `id` from the URL.
+2. **Handle Array vs Object Data Structure**: Ensure that data access aligns with the fetched data structure.
-3. **Pass Real Data**: Pass the fetched data to the `ChartDisplay` and `PortfolioDiversity` components.
+3. **Ensure Use of `useEffect` Dependency Array**: Include the `id` in the dependency array of `useEffect`.

-Here is the complete refactored `PortfolioDetail.js`:
+### Updated `PortfolioDetail.js`

-### `PortfolioDetail.js`
+Here is the revised code:

 ```javascript
 import React, { useEffect, useState } from 'react';